bru16/bru16/README.md

 # Hi there, I'm Bruno! 👋

-### I'm a Computer Science student and passionate about technology.
+### I'm a Computer Science student and passionate about Software Development & Technology.

 - 🔭 I’m currently working as a QA Automation Engineer at [Practia Global](https://practia.global/)
 - 🌱 I’m currently focusing on Automation and DevOps.